angular/zone.js/STANDARD-APIS.md

  |IDBRequest|IDBOpenDBRequest|IDBDatabase|IDBTransaction|
  |IDBCursor|DBIndex|WebSocket|

-on properties, such as onclick, onreadystatechange, the following on properties will be patched as EventTask, the following is the on properties zone.js patched
+The following 'on' properties, such as onclick, onreadystatechange, are patched in Zone.js as EventTasks

  |||||
  |---|---|---|---|